 Struggling financially?
 Get help now!
-Savannah Technical College has a SNAP Outreach Specialist on staff to help you get the benefits you need.
-SNAP Eligibility screening application and re-certification assistance is available at Savannah, Effingham, Crossroads and Liberty Campuses.
+Savannah Technical College has a SNAP Outreach Specialist to help you get the benefits you need with a smoother, faster application process.
+SNAP eligibility screening, application submission, and renewal assistance are available.

 What is SNAP?

 As a low-income college student, you may be eligible SNAP.
 The Supplemental Nutrition Assistance Program also known as the food stamp program, is a federally funded program that provides monthly benefits to low-income households to help purchase good food for good nutrition.

 How do I qualify for SNAP benefits?

 As a student, you must meet special qualifications for SNAP benefits.
 Your income and has to fall below the federal gross and net income limits.

 - Your gross income the amount of money you make before any taxes or other deductions are subtracted from the total amount earned.